Over-the-Counter Meds Have Risks Too

 While the group taking the high-dose combination pill experienced the biggest improvements in pain relief, stiffness, function and quality of life at both check-ups, that pain relief came at a cost.
 At the end of the 13-week trial, 38.4 percent of patients in the high-dose combination group saw their hemoglobin levels drop compared with 24.1 percent in the group taking low-dose combination pills, 20.3 percent on acetaminophen alone and 19.6 percent on ibuprofen alone.
 Hemoglobin is the main component of red blood cells, and a drop in hemoglobin can be a sign of gastrointestinal bleeding; however, the study results didn’t conclusively link the drop to hemoglobin to GI bleeding.

 The researchers write that they are concerned that there may be a synergistic – and not just additive – effect between ibuprofen and acetaminophen in the combination pills that potentially leads to GI bleeding.

 “The significance of this article is that it points out the possible complications of taking over-the-counter medications without knowing the exact dosages or side effects,” says Terry L. Moore, MD, director of the division of rheumatology and pediatric rheumatology at Saint Louis University Medical Center.
 Dr. Moore was not involved with the study.

-“If we don’t know what other drugs you are taking, we won’t be able to warn you or look out for additional side effects,” Dr. Husni says.
-She notes that many patients don’t realize they should mention the OTC drugs they are taking to their doctors.
+“If we don’t know what other drugs you are taking, we won’t be able to warn you or look out for additional side effects,” says Elaine Husni, MD, director of the arthritis and musculoskeletal center at the Cleveland Clinic and vice chair of the department of rheumatologic and immunologic diseases.